 - You have cirrhosis.

 - You have chronic pancreatitis.

 - You are pregnant.
-(If you become pregnant after the BioEnterics LAP-BAND System has been placed, the band may need to be deflated.
+(If you become pregnant after gastric band system has been placed, the band may need to be adjusted.
 The same is true if you need more nutrition for any other reason, such as becoming seriously ill.
-In rare cases, removal may be needed.)
+In rare cases, removal may be needed.

 - You are addicted to alcohol or drugs.

 - You are under 18 years of age.

 - You have an infection anywhere in your body or one that could contaminate the surgical area.

 - You are on chronic, long-term steroid treatment.